 Bachelor of Science students must finish coursework within seven calendar years from the date of initial enrollment.
-If a student fails to complete a Bachelor's degree within seven calendar years, they will be sent to the Student Advancement Committee (SAC) for a final decision regarding their enrollment status.
+If a student fails to complete a Bachelor's degree within seven calendar years, they will be sent to the Student Advancement Committee (SAC) for review an recommendations for a final decision regarding their enrollment status.